 During the installation (and also in the initial dialog appearing when opening Mistika VR) two base folders are defined:

-- Material: This is the base folder where the rendered media files are created.
+- SGO Data/Media (Material): This is the base folder where the rendered media files are created by default.

 When you create a new project it will contain several sub-folders.
-Most of them are not relevant for Mistika VR, but they need to be there so different SGO products (Mamba, Mistika Ultima...) can work with the same project.
+Most of them are not relevant for Mistika VR, but they need to be there so different SGO products (Mistika VR, Mistika Ultima, Mistika Boutique, Mistika Review, etc ) can share the same project.

-The relevant project folders and project files for Mistika VR are only these:
+The relevant folders and files for the Mistika VR product are only these:

 - ProjectName/DATA :

-Then, a same project can have several .vrenv files (as many as you create with the "File->Save as" menu).
-This permits to have multiple sequences of a complex production, or multiple versions of a same stitch
+Please note that a same project can have several .vrenv files (as many as you create with the "File->Save Sequence" menu).
+This permits to have multiple sequences of a complex production, or to save multiple versions of a same stitch.

 This point is for advanced users and for programmers.
 Most users will not need to use these files, but it is documented here as a reference: